 A modem should simply be able to get hooked up and ready to work.
 The MG7550 does just that.
 Once you’ve set it up, contact your ISP to alert them so that they can start the process on their end and let MG7550 do its magic.
 With the DOCSIS 3.0 technology, a dependable and reliable connection is established so that you can live your life with no worries.
 It has 16 downstream and 4 upstream bonded channels for 686Mbps and 123Mbps speeds respectively.
 Additionally, the MG7550 can work as an AC1900 router as well.
 This router has dual-band WiFi meaning it can handle 2.4Ghz and 5Ghz requirements.
 There is a bit of security loophole in the modem which lets the ISP have control over the credentials of the modem but if you are okay with that, nothing can go wrong.

 Solely as a modem, the MG7550 works just as well, delivering high speeds and ensuring safe connectivity but with the advantage of an AC1900 router, things get interesting, which is why we advise using this product if you want top-notch router functionality as well.

 - Handles congestion control very well

 - Very easy installation

-- Power cable must be plugged out in order to turn it off
+- Power cable must be removed in order to turn it off

 DOCSIS version: 3.0 | Maximum speed: 686 Mbps downstream and 131 Mbps upstream | Bonded channel: 16 x 4 | Service providers: Comcast, Cox, Charter Spectrum, Cablevision and more